KaiWalter/family-board-lambda-signalr/README.md

 - random images from OneDrive

 and is called from a browser on a Rasberry Pi W to display this information in a comprehensive board.

+> DISCLAIMER: Looking at the Azure consumption, this app cannot beat the pricing and flexible rendering capabilites of [Dakboard](https://dakboard.com) suggested in the post.
+It is merely a nice training exercise for me.

 ## Technologies used